ryuz/rtcl-p3s7-mipi-pcb/README_en.md

 This is a compact, R&D-oriented camera module built with the onsemi [PYTHON300 image sensor](https://www.onsemi.com/products/sensors/image-sensors/python300) and the AMD (Xilinx) [Spartan-7 FPGA](https://www.amd.com/en/products/adaptive-socs-and-fpgas/fpga/spartan-7.html).

-Although the sensor is VGA-class on the datasheet and rated for up to 815 fps, we have achieved 1000 fps capture at 320×320 when connected to an [KV260](https://www.amd.com/en/products/system-on-modules/kria/k26/kv260-vision-starter-kit.html).
+Although the sensor is VGA-class on the datasheet and rated for up to 815 fps, we have achieved 1000 fps capture at 320×320 when connected to a [KV260](https://www.amd.com/en/products/system-on-modules/kria/k26/kv260-vision-starter-kit.html) or [Zybo Z7](https://digilent.com/shop/zybo-z7-zynq-7000-arm-fpga-soc-development-board/).

+Sample videos and more details are also introduced [here](https://rtc-lab.com/products/rtcl-cam-p3s7-mipi/).

 ## Schematics